dinh/book-summaries/21-lessons-for-the-21st-century.md

 Artificial intelligence and biotechnology are giving humanity the power to reshape and re-engineer life.
 “Philosophers are very patient people, but engineers are far less so, and investors are the least patient of all.
 If you don’t know hat to do with the power to engineer life, market forces will not wait a thousand years for you too come up with an answer.

-Will discuss shortcomings of the liberal worldview and the democratic system, because it is the most versatile and successful model humans have developed so far, so we much understand its limitations in order to understand how to adapt i.
+Will discuss shortcomings of the liberal worldview and the democratic system, because it is the most versatile and successful model humans have developed so far, so we much understand its limitations in order to understand how to adapt it.
 Critical thinking bout liberalism and democracy might be hijacked by autocrats and various illiberal movements, who are happy to debate the problems of liberal democracy, but will not tolerate criticism directed at them.
 “It is a mark of illiberal regimes that they make free speech more difficult even outside their borders.”
 As author, chose to take the risk of speaking openly in order to think critically about the future of our species.

 ## Ch.
 1 Disillusionment